Table of Contents

 Just as stress can manifest as sickness and diarrhea in humans, the same is true for our felines.
-Therefore, if your cat has diarrhea but seems okay, it could be an indication that they are feeling stressed.
+This is because the body responds to stress by releasing hormones and other chemicals.
+These interfere with the healthy gut microbiome and can cause short-term outbreaks of diarrhea.
+Therefore, if your cat has diarrhea but seems okay, it could be that they’re stressed.

-However, it is also possible that you notice other symptoms, including a loss or gain of appetite, sleeping more than usual, poor and patchy coat, or weight loss/gain.
+However, in most cases, you’ll also notice other signs of stress in cats.
+Common symptoms include either a loss or gain of appetite, sleeping more than usual, poor and patchy coat, or weight loss/gain.
 There are also several behavioral symptoms of stress, such as an increase in aggressive behavior, excessive meowing, and stopping using their litter tray altogether.

 1. Feline Hyperthyroidism

 The signs of feline hyperthyroidism are very subtle at first and gradually become more apparent as the disease progresses.
-Diarrhea is a symptom and often one of the first noticed by their owners, alongside weight loss despite an increased appetite, hyperactive or aggressive behavior, and weakness.
+Diarrhea is a symptom and often one of the first noticed by their owners.
+So, even if your cat seems fine, it is worthwhile having hyperthyroidism ruled out.
+Other symptoms you might notice include weight loss despite an increased appetite, hyperactive or aggressive behavior, and weakness.

-Diabetes is another common disorder in cats, again due to a hormone imbalance.
-This time, the hormone responsible is insulin.
-Either their bodies don’t produce enough of this hormone, or their response to the hormone isn’t strong enough.
+Diabetes is another common disorder in cats that is due to a hormone imbalance.
+This time, the hormone responsible is insulin which is involved in regulating blood sugar levels.
+Diabetic cats either don’t produce enough of this hormone, or their response to the hormone isn’t strong enough.
 This causes cats to be unable to control their blood sugar levels effectively.

 As there is typically more sugar in their blood, water will be drawn out from cells and into their bloodstream.
 This can lead to diarrhea and increased urination.
 To deal with fluid loss, you may also notice your cat is thirsty all the time.
 They may also have an increased appetite as there is no way for them to extract the sugar they have eaten from their bloodstream, making them feel permanently hungry.

-The kidneys also have a function in processing waste and toxins and maintaining the electrolyte balance in the body, and kidney failure can cause diarrhea in cats.
-However, as with liver failure, this is one of the later symptoms to present.
-At the onset of the disease, the most common signs are increased lethargy, loss of appetite, and increase thirst and urination, with vomiting, diarrhea, and dehydration only showing as later signs.
+The kidneys also have a function in processing waste and toxins and maintaining the electrolyte balance in the body.
+As such, kidney failure can cause an electrolyte imbalance and lead to diarrhea in cats.
+However, as with liver failure, diarrhea is one of the later symptoms to present.
+At the onset of the disease, the most common signs are increased lethargy, loss of appetite, and increase thirst and urination.

 When Should I Worry About Diarrhea?